SecOpsPete/incident-response-sentinel/ps-suspicious-web-request/README.md

 ![Process Detail](images/IR_IMG2.png)

-This query filters events from PowerShell commands that reference `Invoke-WebRequest`, projecting relevant metadata that helps us identify the source system, user, and exact command executed.
+This query filters events from PowerShell commands that reference `Invoke-WebRequest`, projecting relevant metadata that helped me to identify the source system, user, and exact command executed.

 ---